 You are presented with an opportunity.
 The next time someone says they’re going to rent an Airbnb ‘in nature’ over the weekend, tell them, “That’s awesome.
-But tell me… what do you mean exactly when you say ‘nature’?”.
-Meaningful conversations will ensue.
+But… what do you mean exactly when you say ‘nature’?”.
+Meaningful conversations may very well ensue.

 Cultivating our Ecological Literacy

 While a reader could interpret this discussion as an effort to undermine the term ‘nature’ and call for a replacement, I am fine with its use.
 However, when we speak of ‘nature’ we should attempt to unravel its many definitions according to our varied personal experiences, expanding everyone’s awareness of the multitude of forms and relationships that life can take, and break down the cognitive separation between what is ‘human’ and what is ‘nature.’